scikit-learn/enhancement_proposals/slep000/proposal.rst

 update or expand the SLEP, or by maintainers to set its status, discussion URL, etc.

-Standards Track SLEPs consist of two parts, a design document and a reference implementation.
+Standards Track SLEPs (see bellow) consist of two parts, a design document and a reference implementation.
 It is generally recommended that at least a prototype implementation be co-developed with the SLEP, as ideas that sound good in principle sometimes turn out to be impractical when subjected to the test of implementation.
 Often it makes sense for the prototype implementation to be made available as PR to the scikit-learn repo (making sure to appropriately mark the PR as a WIP).

 SLEP Types
 ##########